flexflo/hello-clif/README.md

-# open-clif
+# hello-clif
-Testinf features of the OCLIF
+Testing features of the OCLIF